Check back here for regular updates. Last update 30 October 9:00 am PT

 1. How can I help minimize the impact of novel coronavirus on my travel business?

-- ATTA is hosting an upcoming webinar Meet the Experts: Online Waivers & Digital Release Forms, 25 August: Register now
+- ATTA held a webinar Meet the Experts: Online Waivers & Digital Release Forms, 25 August: Watch the recording

 - ATTA held a webinar Meet the Experts: Travel Insurance, 19 August: Watch the recording